-The JBL Tune 125TWS Truly Wireless are simple truly wireless headphones.
+The JBL Tune 125TWS Truly Wireless are simple, truly wireless headphones.
 They have a well-balanced sound profile, decent passive noise isolation capability, and a compact, lightweight design that makes them easy to carry around.
-Unfortunately, they lack any sort of sound customization features and have a very limited control scheme, not to mention high wireless latency on some devices.
-Still, if you're looking for a pair of truly wireless headphones that can be used to listen to most types of audio content, they're a good option.
+Unfortunately, they lack any sound customization features and have a very limited control scheme, not to mention high wireless latency with PCs as well as Android and iOS devices.
+Still, if you're looking for a pair of truly wireless headphones that you can use to listen to most types of audio content, they're a good option.

 The JBL Tune 125 TWS are satisfactory for neutral sound.
 They have a well-balanced sound profile with just a touch of extra bass, which should give EDM and hip-hop tracks a bit of extra thump and rumble without overwhelming delicate vocals or instrumentals.
 Unfortunately, they have a very closed-off passive soundstage and don't have a companion app with an EQ to fine-tune your listening experience.

 The JBL Tune 125 are a very good option for sports and fitness.
 They're very lightweight and easy to carry around.
 While they should stay in place during light workouts, they're liable to fall out during intense exercise sessions due to their lack of stability fins.
-They also don't have any sort of IP rating for dust or water resistance, though that isn't something we currently test for.
+They also don't have any IP rating for dust or water resistance.

-The JBL Tune 125 TWS are okay for office use.
+The JBL Tune 125 TWS are satisfactory for office use.
 They should block out the chatter of nearby coworkers and leak very little audio.
-However, they don't have any sort of standby mode to extend their battery life and lack any sort of multi-device pairing capability.
+However, they don't have any sort of standby mode to extend their battery life and lack any multi-device pairing capability.
 They also have high wireless latency on PCs, which could be an annoyance while watching videos.

-The JBL Tune 125 TWS are Bluetooth-only headphones and aren't compatible with any wired connections.
+The JBL Tune 125 TWS are Bluetooth-only headphones, and you can't use them wired.

 The JBL Tune 125 TWS are decently comfortable.
 They're lightweight and don't protrude from your ears, but their deep in-ear fit may not suit everyone.
 Worse still, using their multifunction button could force the buds deeper into your ears.